 If a principal has executed a non-durable power of attorney, it will be terminated upon the principal's incapacity.
-However, actions taken by the agent in good faith will be binding until the agent has notice of the principal's incapacity.
+However, actions taken by the agent in good faith will be binding until the agent has notice of the principal's incapacity and acted in good faith.
 Incapacity will not terminate a durable power of attorney.